astropy/astropy-APEs/APE0.rst

 Composition
 ^^^^^^^^^^^
-The Coordination Committee is a committee that is composed of four members.
-The Coordination Committee should aim to represent the diversity of the Astropy community.
-Hence, it should aim for diversity in geography, skill set (both astronomy and developer), background, etc. Furthermore, unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.The Ombudsperson (described in Section 4) and the Coordination Committee will work to maintain this composition following the processes laid out in this Charter.
+The Coordination Committee is a committee that is composed of four or five members (this number will be decided by vote at the same time as the first Coordination Committee election).
+The
+Coordination Committee should aim to represent the diversity of the Astropy community.
+Hence, it should aim for diversity in geography, skill set (both astronomy and developer), background, etc. Furthermore, unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.
+The Ombudsperson (described in Section 4) and the Coordination Committee will work to maintain this composition following the processes laid out in this Charter.